The Garden of Sinners: Oblivion Recording: Plot

-The movie starts with an introduction from Kokuto Azaka on who she is and how she plans to win Mikiya over as her lover despite the presence of a dangerous woman named Ryogi Shiki.
-Afterwards, Shiki is sent to Azaka's school, the Reien Academy, during winter break in order to help investigate a series of reports of fairies stealing the student's memories, and a suspicious attempted suicide of Kaori.
+The film begins with an introduction from Kokuto Azaka on who she is and how she plans to win Mikiya over as her lover despite the presence of a dangerous woman named Ryogi Shiki.
+Afterwards, Shiki is sent to Azaka's school, the Reien Academy, during winter break in order to help investigate a series of reports of fairies stealing the student's memories, and a suspicious suicide attempt of Kaori.
 The two immediately clash as Azaka is in love with her brother (Mikiya) and considers Shiki a love rival.

 While walking around the school, Shiki notices a fairy, and chases after it.
 Azaka, who cannot see the fairies, is left alone and attacked by an unknown person and has her memory stolen, waking up in the evening with no memory of what has occurred.
 They discover the magus using the fairies is trying to erase everyone's memories of Kaori's suicide attempt, but the school has a written record of the investigation.

 Azaka goes alone to check out the suicide site in the old building, as Shiki does not want to wake up this early.
 While there, Ouji finds her and requests that Azaka pray with her in the chapel.
 After praying, she reveals she is the one using the fairies to erase everyone's memories.
 She was friends with Kaori, and did not want anyone to remember the disgrace of her suicide, so she acquired magic for her sake.
 Ouji also wants to punish the other students, who looked the other way after Hideo Hayama (the teacher who went missing) forced Kaori into a relationship with him, driving her to suicide.
 She killed Hayama and used his body to create the fairies (as you need a corpse to create a familiar).
 She then tries to erase Azaka's memory.
 Azaka is knocked unconscious from behind by one of the fairies.